 Readers respond about the original purpose of a Hercules combine engine.

 A reader shares photos of a Fairbanks-Morse that were probably taken in the mid-1910s.

 A reader writes in inquiring about Arrow engines he saw running oil wells.

 A reader sends in photos of a Tiny Tim generator sold by Sears, Roebuck & Co.

-A reader seeks more information and parts for his Baker Monitor engine.
+A reader seeks information on the type and manufacture date of his Sears Economy engine.

 Gas Engine Magazine is your best source for tractor and stationary gas engine information.
 Subscribe and connect with more than 23,000 other gas engine collectors and build your knowledge, share your passion and search for parts, in the publication written by and for gas engine enthusiasts!
 Gas Engine Magazine brings you: restoration stories, company histories, and technical advice.
 Plus our Flywheel Forum column helps answer your engine inquiries!